 Consent Parent consent is required for all activities conducted off-site and strongly recommended for high risk activities conducted on-site.
 The activity requirements have been met and any additional requirements for the activity are included below or attached.
+V

-1 Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures for swimming.
+Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures for swimming in other locations other than pools.